Dominican Republic Citizenship by Descent (Through Parents)

 - A stronger connection to your heritage, culture, and family legacy

-Even if your Dominican parent is no longer alive, or if your documents are in another language, we can still help — including locating missing Dominican records.
+Even if your Dominican parent is deceased or your records are in another language, we can still help — including locating missing Dominican records.
+Best of all, you can complete the entire process from home with no tedious consulate visits.

 How Our Service Works

-We manage every step of registering your foreign birth in the Dominican civil registry and obtaining your Dominican birth certificate.
-Once issued, you can apply for your cédula (ID) and passport yourself.
+We register your foreign birth in the Dominican civil registry and obtain your Dominican long-form birth certificate.
+Once issued, you’re ready to apply for your cédula and passport.

 - Document Submission

-You send us:- Your original long-form birth certificate from your country of birth, duly apostilled (send by DHL or to our Miami address)
+You send us:- Your original long-form birth certificate from your country of birth, with apostille (send by DHL or to our Miami address)

 - Translation (if needed)

-We arrange an official translation into Spanish by a certified Dominican legal translator. - Civil Registry Filing
+We arrange an official Spanish translation by a certified Dominican legal translator. - Civil Registry Filing

-We submit your case to have your foreign birth recorded in the Dominican Republic. - Certificate Delivery
+We lodge your case so your foreign birth is officially recorded in the DR. - Certificate Delivery

-Within weeks, you receive two original long-form Dominican birth certificates, legalized with apostille, ready for your cédula and passport application.
+Within weeks, you receive two original Dominican long-form birth certificates (legalized with apostille), ready for your cédula and passport application.
+Everything is handled remotely — no consulate visit required.

 Next Steps: Cédula & Passport